zacharycvivian/react-portfolio-app/README.md

 If you'd like to use these files in your own personal site (only for personal use), go ahead, but you must mention me as an author and include my copyright in the footer of your web application.
 If you have suggestions for improvements, please message me on Discord @zacharycvivian.

 ## Set Up
-Before starting, you will need to create a .env file and a firebase.ts file in your main folder linking your respective details.
+Before starting, you will need to create a .env file in your main folder linking respective details.

 ## .env
 GOOGLE_CLIENT_ID=